tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Aperture-Photometry.rst

 ###################
 :save_as: Aperture-Photometry-Tutorial.html

-Understanding Aperture Photometry & Making Custom Apertures.
+Understanding aperture photometry & making custom apertures.
 ============================================================

-Learning Goals
+Learning goals
 --------------

-In our previous tutorials (`LightCurve
-Objects <LightCurve-objects.html>`__ and `LightCurveFile Objects <LightCurveFile-Objects.html>`__) we learned about aperture photometry and the Simple Aperture Photometry (SAP) and Pre-search Data Conditioning SAP (PDCSAP) flux.
+In our previous tutorials (`LightCurve object <LightCurve-object-Tutorial.html>`__ and `LightCurveFile object <LightCurveFile-Object-Tutorial.html>`__) we learned about aperture photometry and the Simple Aperture Photometry (SAP) and Pre-search Data Conditioning SAP (PDCSAP) flux.